 Gunja and Brown (2012) conducted a retrospective review of calls concerning energy drink exposure to the NSW Poisons Information Centre, the largest centre of its type in Australia, for the period January 2004 to December 2010.
-Sixty-two children were reported to have accidentally consumed energy drinks The mean age of these paediatric exposures was 38 months \pm 24 months; range, 7-120 months).
+Sixty-two children were reported to have accidentally consumed energy drinks The mean age of these paediatric exposures was 38 months ± 24 months; range, 7-120 months).
 Of these, 14 children had symptoms probably related to energy drink consumption, most commonly hyperactivity, and nine required assessments in hospital.
-Similarly, an analysis of reports made to the US National Poison Data System concerning energy drink consumption by children under 6 years old.
+Similarly, an analysis of reports made to the US National Poison Data System concerning energy drink consumption (Seifert et al 2013) found that 50.7% of reports were about unintentional consumption by children under 6 years old.